jamesnyika/hashi/docs/plan.md

   - [X] Verify the traffic is encrypted (? using wireshark ? )
   - [X] Configure the upstream connectivity between the two services
   - [X] Configure the TLS connectivity between them
-  - [ ] Validate encryption between the links
+  - [ ] Validate encryption between the links using wireshark

 - [X] Configure deny intents
   - [X] Verify working intentions